Koffi Olomide: JB Mpiana, Wenge Musica Maison Mère, and Werrason

 In 2003, Koffi's album Affaire d'Etat flaunted his previous Kora Awards and taunted JB Mpiana for being less successful.
+Two years earlier, in 2001, Werrason had earned two Kora Awards in South Africa, and in 2002, Koffi went on to win four himself, at a time when earning six Kora Awards in a single edition was considered almost impossible for any artist.
 Meanwhile, some fans of Wenge Musica Maison Mère contended that Quartier Latin plagiarized Werrason's allegorical tale of mboloko (hare) and mbwa (dog).
-There were also further allegations that the album's cover and introductory segment bore resemblances to Werrason's 2002 Zenith de Paris performance.
+There were also further allegations that the album's cover, which depicted Koffi riding a motorcycle, and the introductory part of the eponymous track, bore a resemblance to Werrason's 2002 performance at Zénith Paris, where he made a dramatic entrance on a motorcycle.

 "Benedict XVI"

 In May 2005, Koffi stirred up controversy while marketing his album Monde Arabe by adopting the sobriquet "Benedict XVI".
 Despite the latter's recent appointment as head of the Catholic Church, the move was "strongly" censured by the Episcopal Conference of the Democratic Republic of the Congo, which deemed it discourteous towards the pontiff.